akeneo/pim-api-docs/content/rest-api/overview.md

 ## Rate Limit

-A rate-limiting protects the PIM API to ensure the global PIM platform stability even with an over-solicitation.
+A rate-limiting feature prevents the PIM API from receiving too many calls that would alter PIM stability and responsiveness.

 As the author of an Akeneo PIM integration and Rest API consumer, your API call might be rate-limited.
 In this case, it will receive an HTTP status code 429.
 The response will be completed with a Retry-After HTTP header, indicating the delay to wait before retrying an API call.